jirkapok/Presentations/TestableCalculator/readme.md

 5. Added new failing test for new substract operation
 6. Implemented Sub command

-### 3. Replace the user interface by another one
+### 3. Replace the Console user interface by another one

-1. TODO
+1. Extract the console interaction to separate methods